 If you don’t want to go that far, normally I would say just go as far as you want and turnaround…but there aren’t really any cool views along the way.
 Just being in the northernmost rainforest in the world is pretty cool, but a word of warning that there aren’t any breaks in the trees for pretty scenery until you get to the beach.

-Hiking the 4.5 miles took me two hours and 15 minutes from start to finish, so make sure to budget your time accordingly and bring plenty to eat and drink.
-The nice thing about Alaska is all the daylight you have in the spring and summer, so you won’t have to worry about running out of light for hiking!
+Hiking the 4.1 miles took me two hours from start to finish, so make sure to budget your time accordingly and bring plenty to eat and drink.
+Depending on the tides, you may not be able to walk as far out on the beach as we did.
+But you don’t have to worry about running out daylight in Alaska in the spring and summer!

 How do I get there?

 The drive is straightforward since there’s only one road to Lowell Point, however it’s not paved and is also filled with potholes.
 You don’t need an SUV or any four-wheel drive capability, you just need to be prepared to go slow!
-Walking to the trailhead was uphill but nothing crazy; just keep an eye out for car traffic since the road is narrow.
-If you don’t walk to the trailhead, it’s probably half a mile shorter.
+Walking to the trailhead was uphill but nothing too steep; just keep an eye out for car traffic since the road is narrow.
+If you don’t walk to the trailhead from Lowell Point, it’s probably half a mile shorter.

 Where do I go?